 - The pool location can be optimised as part of the house design and left clear of pipes

-- You will save money on the pool excavation costs by installing the pool with the house build, as access can be greatly reduced after the house is built.
+- You will save money on the pool excavation costs by installing the pool as you are building the house.
+Finding access to the backyard afterwards may prove to be more difficult.

-- The end result will create a pool and landscape space that has been designed as part of the home not an afterthought.
-This allows us to match your style, materials and finishes.
+- The finished design will create a pool and landscape space that feels part of your new home and not as an afterthought.
+Our Sunshine Coast pool builders can then match your style, materials and finishes.

-Some things to consider when building a pool at the same time as your house.
+Some things to consider when building a pool at the same time as a new home.

-- SURVEYING – As there are generally no reference points when the pool is being profiled and positioned on site, you will may need to pay an additional surveying fee of approx $500 to have the pool/boundary/house positions surveyed on site before the house build.
-This ensures the pool position and heights are accurate.
-If the boundaries are accurate the house builder may offer this as a free service.
+Usually, there are no reference points when the pool is being profiled and positioned on site.
+Therefore, you so may need to pay an additional surveying fee of approx $500.
+The surveying will ensure the pool position and heights are accurate.
+If the boundaries are correct, the house builder may offer this as a free service.

-- PIERING / FOUNDATIONS – Depending on the proximity of the pool to the house, the new house may require piering or additional foundations in places to allow for the pool.
-This is done through your house builder.
+Depending on the proximity of the pool to the new house, we may require a pier or new foundations in places for the pool.
+Your house builder will take care of this.

-- PIPES / SERVICES – Knowing the location of the pool early in your design process will allow you builder to keep all services and underground pipes clear of the pool zone.
+Knowing the location of the pool early in your design process will allow you home builder to keep all services and underground pipes clear of the pool zone.

-- FILTRATION STATION LOCATION / BACK WASH – Ideally, you will want to keep the pool filtration station within 10 metres of the pool and out of the pool zone.
+Ideally, you will want to keep the pool filtration station within 10 metres of the pool and out of the pool zone.
 Your pool designer can help you with this design to ensure the best location on site.
 Keep in mind the heights of filtration equipment near windows and pool fences.
-You will want your house builder to install a back wash outlet/stormwater point at the filtration station.
+You will want your house builder to install a backwash outlet/stormwater point at the filtration station.

-- ELECTRICALS – Your house builder will be able to provide power outlets at your filtration station location.
+Your housebuilder will be able to provide power outlets at your filtration station location.
 This is usually 4 x 10amp outdoor power points.
 Your pool builder can confirm exact power requirements for your pool.
-Your pool electrical may also include earthing and garden lighting if required around the pool.
+Finally, the pool electrician may also include earthing and garden lighting if required near the pool.

-- TILES AND MATERIALS – Picking your outdoor tiles / pavers early can assist with your pool design, as the size of the pool and the surrounds can be designed to match in with the house tiles for a sleek and modern look.
-By working with our landscape architects early we can ensure your pool and home are designed together as one complete space for your family to enjoy as soon as you move in.
+Picking out your outdoor tiles/pavers early on can assist with your pool design.
+This is because the size of the pool and the surrounds can be designed to match in with the house tiles, ensuring a sleek and modern look.
+By working with our landscape architects early, we can ensure your pool and home are designed together as one complete space for your family to enjoy as soon as you move in.